CityofToronto/bdit_anomalous_counts/README.md

 ![png](notebooks/images/anomaly_2.png)

 Here is an example of a valid anomaly.
-Look at the two data points at 14:00 and 14:15.
-There is a clear sharp trough at these times.
+Look at the data point at 14:00.
+There is a clear sharp trough at this time.
 These constitute valid anomalies as they lie outside the lower bound.

 # How to use `anomaly_detection.py`

 1. A `db.cfg` file can be located in this repository's `notebooks` folder.
 Fill in your credentials in this cfg file and download this file.
-At the top of `anomaly_detection.py`, substitue the location of your downloaded `db.cfg` file as the input of the `CONFIG.read` function.
+At the top of `anomaly_detection.py`, there is a variable called `database_path`.
+Assign the location of your `db.cfg` file to this variable.

 2. If you wish to change the bounds of 15 minute anomaly detection:

       i.
-Proceed to the end of the file, within the `for` loop.
+At the top of the file, there is a variable called `anomaly_percentile`.
+This is one of the variables passed in the `anomalous` function.
+This function accepts this variable as its last parameter.
+This value is a percentage prediction interval region for the ARIMA/ETS forecast.

      ii.
-The function `anomalous` accepts a percentile value as its last parameter.
-This value is a percentage prediction interval region for the ARIMA/ETS forecast.

-      iii.
-The value is currently set at `98` %.
+The value is currently set at `99` %.
 Change this value to your preference.
 The default value in R is `95`.

 3. If you wish to change the bounds of trend deviation detection:

       i.
-Proceed to the end of the file, within the `for` loop.
+At the top of the file, there is another variable called `IQR_multiplier`.
+This is one of the variables passed in the `trend` function.
+This function accepts this variable as its last parameter, which is the multiplicative IQR factor that determines the upper and lower bounds for trend deviation.
+These boundas are calculated through the classical box plot method of outlier detection.

      ii.
-The function `trend` accepts a numeric value as its last parameter, which is the multiplicative IQR factor that determines the upper and lower bounds for trend deviation.
-The spread is calculated through the classical box plot method of outlier detection.

-    iii.
-The default is `2`.
+The default in this script is set to `1.5`.
 The larger the value, the greater the bounds.
-In traditional statistical outlier detection, this value is 1.5 Change this value to your preference.
+In traditional statistical outlier detection, this value is 1.5.
+Change this value to your preference.

 4. Run `anomaly_detection.py` from your command line.
+You will have a folder called `found_anomalies` in your Documents folder.
+In this folder, all graphs containing trend deviations and anomalies will appear, in addition to a CSV containing all 15 minute anomalies.
+The anomaly graphs are labeled as `anomaly_X.png`, and trend gaphs are labeled as `trend_X.png`.